 Grafting for Disease Resistance in Heirloom Tomatoes.
 North Carolina State University.
 2006.

-Grafting of Vegetables to Increase Greenhouse Production.
+Grafting of Vegetables to Improve Greenhouse Production.
 Masayuki Oda, College of Agriculture, Osaka Prefecture University, Sakai Osaka 5998531.
 1999.

 Grafting Techniques for Greenhouse Tomatoes.
-University of Connecticut.
-2005.
+UMass Amherst.
+2014.

 Grafting Techniques for Watermelon – University of Florida, IFAS Extension